CriticalMoments/CMSaasStarter/README.md

     - Optional: setup a custom domain so Stripe pages use your own domain
 - Repeat steps in production environment

+## Deploy

+We have two documented options for deploying SaaS Starter: Cloudflare Pages and Vercel.
+However, it can be hosted anywhere you can host a SvelteKit app.

+Our [official demo](https://saasstarter.work) is hosted on Cloudflare Pages, and deployed each time the main branch is updated.

 ### Deploy To Cloudflare

 Cloudflare Pages and Workers is one of the most popular options for deploying SvelteKit and we recommend it.
 [Follow Cloudflare’s instructions](https://developers.cloudflare.com/pages/framework-guides/deploy-a-svelte-site/#deploy-with-cloudflare-pages) to deploy in a few clicks.
 Be sure to select “SvelteKit” as framework, and the rest of the defaults will work.